Jason Isaacs

 Young Jason Isaacs

-In addition to his television work, Isaacs also joined the National Theatre Company and was cast in the role of Louis Ironson in the production of Tony Kushner's play "Angels in America."
-The up-and-coming actor also successfully portrayed Italian dictator Benito Mussolini in the play "1953" at the Almeida Theatre in London.
+Beyond television, Isaacs joined the National Theatre Company, landing the role of Louis Ironson in Tony Kushner's "Angels in America."
+The rising actor also took on Italian dictator Benito Mussolini in "1953" at London's Almeida Theatre.

 Jason Isaacs - Films and TV series (1989 - 2008)

-By the late 1990s, Isaacs began to appear more frequently on the big screen.
+By the late '90s, Isaacs was landing bigger screen roles.
 He played Dr. Quincy in the blockbuster film "Armageddon" (1998), Reverend Richard Smythe in the romance drama "The End of the Affair" (1999), and Lord Felton in the adventure fantasy film "Dragonheart" (1996).

 Jason Isaacs in Dragonheart